- $115m from the Royalties for Regions Program for the Ord-East Kimberley Expansion Project

-- $151m over 3 years ($60m in 2012-13) for Information & Communication Technology to implement projects focused on Fiona Stanley Hospital & Albany Health Campus
+- $151m over 3 years (with $60m in 2012-13) for Information & Communication Technology to implement priority projects focused on Fiona Stanley Hospital & Albany Health Campus

 - an additional $40m in 2013-14 for the replacement of priority clinical & diagnostic medical equipment in WA hospitals